-The GROUP@ subject indicates that the ACE applies only to all users that are members of the groupowner of the file or directory.
-For example, GROUP@:+l is an ACE that allows any user that is in a directory's group-owner to list the directory's contents.
+The GROUP@ subject indicates that the ACE applies only to all users that are members of the group-owner of the file or directory.
+For example, GROUP@:+1 is an ACE that allows any user that is in a directory's group-owner to list the directory's contents.